top of page

 Every survivor carries something sacred.
 Every story is brave in its own way.
 But when a priest stands at the altar carrying wounds like mine, I see the Gospel in motion.
 I see resurrection through pain.
 I see a pure and holy love that refuses to quit.

 When I was little, a family friend who was going on a pilgrimage to Fatima asked if I had any prayer intentions.
 I took it seriously.
 I had already been drawn to saints like St. Thérèse of Lisieux.
 She embraced suffering as a way to love more deeply, and she loved priests.
 Somehow, I was inspired to ask God for the grace to suffer for priests.
-I didn’t know what I was asking—not really.
-But sometimes God plants prayers in our hearts long before we can grasp their weight.
+I didn’t really know what I was asking, but sometimes God plants prayers in our hearts long before we can grasp their weight.

-Years later, I was sexually abused by a priest.
+Years later, I was raped by a priest.
 The pain that followed was deep, disorienting, and long.
 There were moments I looked back on that childhood prayer and thought, What was I thinking?
 I regretted it.
 I wanted to take it back.

-God’s grace is strange.
-Fierce.
-Unpredictable.
+God’s grace can seem strange, fierce, and unpredictable.
 Over time, I’ve come to see that prayer as a gift.
-A hard gift, yes, but still a gift.
-No, God didn’t want me to suffer.
-But He has never wasted my suffering.
-He met me in it.
-He carried me through it.
-And He refused to let it be the end of my story.
+It’s been a hard gift, yes, but it is still a gift.
+No, God didn’t want me to suffer, but He has never wasted my suffering.
+He met me in it, carried me through it, and He refused to let it be the end of my story.

-Now, when I meet priests who are also survivors, it hits a nerve—a holy nerve.
+Now, when I meet priests who are also survivors, it hits a nerve (in a good way).
 Their lives preach without a single word.
 They’ve seen the worst, and still they believe.
-Still they love.
-Still they give of themselves without the need for praise or affirmation.
-That’s not weakness.
-That’s resurrection.
+Still they love and still they give of themselves without the need for praise or affirmation.
+That’s the power of the Resurrection.
 That’s redemption.
-That’s what it means to overcome—not to forget the pain, but to be transformed by it.
+That’s what it means to overcome, not to forget the pain, but to be transformed by it.

-These men—these brother-survivors—remind me that no one is beyond redemption.
-They help me believe there’s a place for me too.
-Not just to survive, but to serve, to give, and to live with meaning and purpose.
+These brother-survivors remind me that no one is beyond healing.
+They help me believe there’s a place for me too, not just to survive, but to serve, to give, and to live with meaning and purpose.

 God didn’t cause my suffering, but He’s used it to teach me what love truly looks like.
 Love bleeds.
-Love stays.
-Love heals.
+It stays and it heals.

 We are never alone in this.